JVNY Banner top

 Co-Concertmaster

-Violinist Blanca Cecilia Gonzalez is originally from Bogota, Colombia.
-She has recently completed her undergraduate degree in music performance at the Aaron Copland School of Music at Queens College (NY), where she has been a student of Arik Braude, with whom she has studied since 2002.
-She has served as the concertmaster of the Queens College Symphony Orchestra, and has won several competitions, including the 2009 Queens College Concerto Competition, the 2008 LIC International Music Competition (NY) (2nd prize), the 2006-2007 La Guardia Concerto Competition, and the 2007 Ambler Symphony Concerto Competition (PA) where she was a recipient of the Elmer & Louise Menges scholarship award.
-As a winner of these competitions, she has performed as a soloist with the Queens College Orchestra (Paganini Concerto), the Philadelphia Orchestra Society (PA), the Ambler Symphony, and the La Guardia Highschool for the Performing Arts Orchestra.
-Ms. Gonzalez has attended Music@Menlo (CA), the Killington Music Festival (VT) and the Green Mountain Chamber Music Festival (VT).
-She has participated in masterclasses with Donald Weilerstein, David and Wu Han Finckel and Charles Castleman.
-Blanca has been a member of JVNY since 2007.
+<div class="Section1"> <p>Violinist Blanca Cecilia Gonzalez is originally from Bogota, Colombia.
+In addition to serving as a co-concertmaster of JVNY, Ms. Gonzalez is the concertmaster of the Reona Ito Chamber Orchestra, and has served&nbsp;as the concertmaster of the Queens College Symphony Orchestra.&nbsp; Together with pianist and composer Jesse Elder, she created the collaborative project <em>1in2. </em>They released their debut album <em>Creature Ventures </em>in March 2012, after which the ensemble made their first concert tour in Chicago and Michigan.&nbsp; The group performs regularly in the New York City area.&nbsp;</p> <p>Ms. Gonzalez has won&nbsp;several competitions, including the 2009 Queens College Concerto Competition, the 2008 LIC International Music Competition (NY) (2nd prize), the 2006-2007 La Guardia Concerto Competition, and the 2007 Ambler Symphony Concerto Competition (PA) where she was a recipient of the Elmer &amp; Louise Menges&nbsp;scholarship award. &nbsp;As a winner of these competitions, she has performed as a soloist with the Queens College Orchestra (Paganini Concerto), the Philadelphia Orchestra Society (PA), the Ambler Symphony, and the La Guardia Highschool for the Performing Arts Orchestra.
+She has attended Music@Menlo (CA), the Killington Music Festival (VT) and the Green Mountain Chamber Music Festival (VT).
+She has participated in masterclasses with Donald Weilerstein, David Finckel, Wu Han and Charles Castleman among others, and has performed in many prestigious venues in New York, including Carnegie Hall, Avery Fisher Hall and the Blue Note.&nbsp;</p> <p>In May 2014, Ms. Gonzalez received her MM degree from the Juilliard school. &nbsp;There she was a student of Lewis Kaplan while simultaneously continuing her studies with Arik Braude, which home she has studied since 2002. &nbsp;She holds a bachelor degree in violin performance from the Aaron Copland School of Music at Queens College (NY) where she was a student of Arik Braude. &nbsp;Ms. Gonzalez has been a member of JVNY since 2007.</p> </div>

 Allyson Tomsky, violin